GideonOB/Gun-Violence-Project/README.md

 A reproducible R/Quarto data analysis project examining U.S. gun violence incident patterns, county-level socioeconomic conditions, geographic concentration, temporal trends, and population-adjusted incident rates.

-> **Project status:** Portfolio-ready analysis project.
-A dashboard and expanded research version are planned for development by December 2026.
+> **Project status:** Recruiter-facing portfolio analysis project.
+This current version presents the completed R/Quarto analysis; it may later serve as a stepping stone for a broader research and dashboard project.

 ---